 HM: Absolutely, I agree with this idea.
 I often say rebellion is the essence of cool.

-HM: I would never deny that I am absolutely putting my people first.
-I prefer the term European Nationalist, but really, I mean White Nationalist.
+HM: I would never deny that, absolutely, I am putting my people first.
+I prefer the term European nationalist but really, I mean White Nationalist.
 It is one and the same thing.
-My only hesitation in using the term European Nationalist is because sometimes people misunderstand me and think that I am talking about some kind of European civic nationalism, and that my loyalty is to people who are citizens of the legal entity called Europe; you know, countries within the continent of Europe.
+My only hesitation in using the term European nationalist is because sometimes people misunderstand me and think that I am talking about some kind of European civic nationalism and my loyalty to people who are citizens of the legal entity called Europe.
+You know, countries within the continent of Europe.
 But obviously I am referring to white people.
 And that in itself is a subversive, dangerous, and rebellious thing to say.

 But still, I would never call myself a racist, because it is offensive to me.
-It is like it is bad for us to stand up for our interests.
-And it is just like how African-Americans say they would never tolerate us calling them niggers.
-And in the same way, the term racism is an epithet the same way nigger is.
+It is like it is bad of us to stand up for our interests.
+And it is just like how African Americans say they would never tolerate us calling them “niggers.”
+And in the same way the term racism is an epithet the same way “nigger” is.
 And it is an epithet applicable primarily to people of our ethnic group.
-You hear this argument more frequently from the Marxists who say that white people can’t experience racism, and that white supremacy and racism go hand in hand.
+You hear this argument more frequently from the Marxists who say that white people can’t experience racism and that white supremacy and racism go hand in hand.
 The European white is inherent to the concept of racism.
 To be a racist and to be a white person is one and the same thing.
 Only white people can be racists, because we have been beneficiaries of a white supremacist system.

 HM: So, it even offends me to hear fellow nationalist Europeans who are white using the term “racist,” because the mere usage implies the illegitimacy of our cultural and political existence.
 It is a kind of acknowledgement that it is bad of us to assert ourselves.